 The new options will have an exercise price equal to 100% of the fair market value of the common stock on the grant date and a vesting schedule of 1/36 per month for each of the first 36 months after the date of grant.
 The new options, when granted, will be accounted for in accordance with fixed plan accounting guidance provided in APB No. 25.
-Options to purchase a total of 320,000 shares of common stock did not participate in the exchange and will continue to be accounted for in accordance with variable plan accounting guidance.
+Options to purchase a total of 320,000 shares of common stock did not participate in the exchange.
+As of March 31, 2003 10,000 of the 320,000 share total were still outstanding and will continue to be accounted for in accordance with variable plan accounting guidance.